apgrigor/toy-calo/README.md

 ```
 for a BDT-based discrimination.

-Various Python scripts were made for auxillary plots etc., in `scripts`
+Various Python scripts were made for auxillary plots etc., in `scripts`.